TheShadowEevee/libWiiSharp/README.md

 # libWiiSharp

-libWiiSharp is a Wii related .NET (2.0+) library.
+libWiiSharp is a Wii related .NET library running on .Net 6 LTS.
 It can be used with any .NET language to easily develop Wii related applications.

-It was originally created by Leathl, and the maintainer of [this repo](https://github.com/TheShadowEevee/libWiiSharp) is [TheShadowEevee](https://github.com/TheShadowEevee).
+Originally created by Leathl, The current maintainer of [this repo](https://github.com/TheShadowEevee/libWiiSharp) is [TheShadowEevee](https://github.com/TheShadowEevee).

 All public functions are documented and most should be pretty self-explanatory.